-For the budget information reported in the audited information, our procedures were limited to checking that the budget information agreed to the District Council's annual plan.
+For the budget information reported in the audited information, our procedures were limited to checking that the budget information agreed to the District Council's annual plan and Longterm plan.

 We did not evaluate the security and controls over the electronic publication of the audited information.